Mature Masculine

 The Codependent's giving masks a Mooch who hungers in secret.

-The Codependent gives compulsively because he cannot ask directly.
+He gives compulsively because he cannot ask directly.
 His over-functioning is compensation.
 His self-sacrifice is armor.
 Underneath the endless giving is a man with enormous needs he's ashamed to voice.

 He resents takers because he is one.
 He gives to create debt.
 He serves to obligate.
-His generosity is a covert contract: I give so you must give back.
+His generosity is a covert contract: I give so others must give back.
 When the return doesn't come, the hidden Mooch rages.

 Watch his expectations.
 He tracks every sacrifice.
 He remembers every unreturned favor.
 His giving is an investment, and he expects dividends.
 The Mooch has been running the show, disguised as selflessness.